Victor Uwaifo: International recognition

 In 1995, Uwaifo was invited by the United Nations Staff Day International Committee to perform during the UN Golden Jubilee celebration.
 He was cited in the Grove Dictionary of Music and Musicians, 1983 edition, documented in the "Who's Who in Nigeria", "Who's Who in Africa", "Who's Who in the Commonwealth", and "Men and Women of Distinction in the Commonwealth" sections.
 He was an Honorary Member of the Biographical Advisory Council, Cambridge, England; a member of both the Performing Right Society, and of the advisory board of American Heritage University, California, US.
 He was the first Nigerian to win a gold disc in Africa, (Joromi) released in 1965 at the age of 24 years old.

 Business enterprises

 Uwaifo was the Chairman of Joromi Organization, a multi-track recording and television studio in Benin City.
 He ran and managed an art gallery and the Victor Uwaifo Hall of Fame.

 Personal life

 Uwaifo's hobbies included swimming, bodybuilding, gaming, reading and writing.
-He was a Christian and married with children.
+He was a Christian and was married with children.

 He was also a lecturer at the Department of Fine and Applied Arts at the University of Benin, Benin City, Edo State, Nigeria.

 He died on 28 August 2021 at the age of 80.